byronverz/byronverz.github.io/Data_is_Not_the_Next_Oil.md

 Now I am in no way implying that Mr. Humby is to blame for the unscrupulous developments that has plagued much of Big Tech, simply that the phrase has played the role of the scapegoat for many a nefarious character.

+I would like to preface this by saying that when I refer to 'data' in this piece, I am referring to data generated or measured off of people.
+Human actions that generate measured information representing some aspect of a person, action or behaviour.
+I realize that there are far more fields that 'data' includes, however, limiting it to this context helps illustrate the principles.

 So, is data the next oil?
 No. At least I hope the world and technology leaders do not limit it to the primitive industrialisations of oil or any physical resource for that matter.
-First, let us address what most articles that focus on this quote, just for a bit of background.
+First, let us address what most articles that focus on this quote might argue, just for a bit of background.
 The quality of data is massively important.
 Having petabytes of customer data is useless if it cannot be processed and understood, either by a human or nowadays, by some algorithmic modelling.
 This is why data infrastructure and developments in data management have grown so massively.
 Just look at the scope of offerings from AWS, Azure or Google Cloud for data reporting and storage and have a look at when these frankly saturated products groups came to be.
 I believe a large reason for this is the analogy.
 Raw oil is useless, so we need refineries and data followed suit.
 This part of the analogy, the most simple and obvious relation, plays nicely in the minds of business leaders as it should, it makes sense.
+It provides models that can be mimicked from other industries, which manifests itself as products and revenue.
 But let’s get into why data is not the next oil because it really is so much more complex.

+Firstly, data (in the context of this article) represents people.
+When you deal with people, things get very complicated very fast.
+When working on data processing or even collection strategies, I find myself absent mindedly assuming that people will behave in some way that fits my biases.
+This is usually tempered with a moment of sonder a little while later and I realize that each and every person has a life as rich, unique and envigorating as mine, so the way I handle data needs to accommodate for that.
+Now we can structure technologies to only allow for certain use patterns, but even then, someone will fit those patterns and still throw your assumptions out of the window.
+This uniqueness is a principle reason why our data should not be treated as a commodity.

-The most obvious starting point when speaking about data is privacy.
+The more obvious starting point when speaking about data is privacy.
 As a younger person who is perhaps expected to give up all my privacy and data for an Instagram feed and momentary hits of dopamine, I like to think I am more conscious of the impacts and invasions of data collection than most in my generation.
 For starters I do not believe the trade of addiction for private data is a fair one and most people would agree, however, it is one made billions of times every day.
-So, in that sense, data is also like oil but instead of raping the earth when we take oil out of the ground and then suffocating it when we burn it, we invade the privacy of users to gather data and then give them addiction and mental health issues when we use the data.
+So, in that sense, data is also like oil but instead of raping the earth when we take oil out of the ground and then suffocating it when we burn it, we invade the privacy of users to gather data and then give them addiction and mental health issues when we use the data to show them clickable feeds or advertising.
 These two steps alone should illustrate how much more complex the data problem is compared to oil.
-There are essentially as many unique impacts and possible issues that could stem from immoral data collection and usage as there are users of the service.
+There are essentially as many unique impacts and possible issues that could stem from immoral data collection and usage as there are users of the service and treating these users as commodity will only cripple your base.

 The discussion around data privacy and the impact on data collection and usage will probably live on in the zeitgeist for many more years to come, but it emphasises the point in the first paragraph.
 The framing of data as oil has